Madfarm/AWS-sandbox/module3/globalInfrastructure.md

 - Proximity, how close it is to your customer base
 - Features, different features in different regions
 - Pricing, prices vary by region

+Availability Zone is one or more discrete data centers with redundant power, networking, and connectivity.